 Related Article: Best Barcelona XI of all time

 Barcelona and Argentina forward was righteously granted the greatest footballer of all time title, beating the likes of Cristiano Ronaldo, Pele, and Diego Maradona.

 Lionel Messi's biography is discussed in this section.
 Before we get to that, it should be mentioned that Messi’s personal life is away from the spotlight as he is an introvert person.

 Lionel Andrés Messi Cuccittini was born in Argentina in 1987.
+Messi's age is 34 as of 2021.
 His father, Jorge Horacio, was a blue-collar steelworker.
 He also coached the local youth football club for his sons.

 Lionel is a diminutive of Leon, which in Latin means “lion.”
 But, Leo or Lio?
-The story behind the legend’s name is among the interesting facts everybody is interested to know about the best footballer in the world.
+The story behind the legend’s name is among the interesting facts about Messi that everybody is interested to know.

 There are no doubts for Messi's parents.
 Jorge and Celia baptized him as Lionel, not by some Argentine soccer player, but by his father's iconic singer, Lionel Richie.

 In 1987, the year that Lionel was born, the most popular songs in Argentina were the romantic ballads of the American composer, Lionel Richie.
 Although as a music legend, Richie never thought that his name would also be immortalized in the world's most popular sport.

 Some of his nicknames include the Flea, La Pulga, and the Goat.

 Related Article: Most assists in La Liga history